lucidrains/meshgpt-pytorch/README.md

     - [x] complete preliminary text conditioning
     - [ ] make sure CFG library can support passing in arguments to the two separate calls when cond scaling (as well as aggregating their outputs)

+- [ ] figure out how necessary that batchnorm after the sageconv in autoencoder really is
 - [ ] speculative decoding option
 - [ ] hierarchical transformers (using the RQ transformer)